patonlab/Sterimol/README.md

 ####Tips and Troubleshooting
 * Errors will occur if this program is used on systems containing atoms for which there are no CPK defined radii.
-* When running on organic molecules, the directionality of `-a1` and `-a2` is important - make sure the `-a1` to `-a2` vector is closer to the functional group being measured.
+* When running on organic molecules, the directionality of `-a1` and `-a2` is important - make sure the `-a1` to `-a2` vector is pointing towards the functional group being measured.
 * It is possible to run on any number of files at once, for example using wildcards to specify all of the Gaussian files in a directory (*.out)
 * The python file doesn’t need to be in the same folder as the Gaussian files.
 Just set the location of sterimol.py in the `$PATH` variable.